Blockchain Projects Regulation in Europe 1

 Blockchain Projects Regulation in Europe

-Nevertheless, there are several European jurisdictions, prepared to welcome blockchain entrepreneurs and offer a regulatory environment open to innovation, experimentation and a constructive dialogue between the national authorities and market participants.
+Nevertheless, there are several European jurisdictions, prepared to welcome blockchain entrepreneurs and offer a regulatory environment open to innovation, experimentation, and a constructive dialogue between the national authorities and market participants.

 Lithuania

-In Lithuania, blockchain application is mainly increasing in Fintech but the national authorities and non-governmental organisations are keen to welcome, support and embrace new groundbreaking blockchain solutions in other sectors.
+Flag LithuaniaIn Lithuania, blockchain application is primarily growing in Fintech; however, national authorities and NGOs are keen to welcome, support, and embrace new advanced blockchain solutions in other sectors.

-Lithuania offers two types of crypto licences:
+Lithuania offers two types of crypto licenses:

 Estonia

-For years Estonia has been a leading jurisdiction for blockchain startups, particularly crypto companies, due to its friendly approach towards innovation and favourable taxation system.
-Although crypto-related businesses are currently facing much stricter regulations, insightful entrepreneurs can turn to less volatile sectors where regulations are well established, consistent and therefore easier to navigate through.
+EstoniaDuring many years Estonia was a very popular jurisdiction for blockchain startups and in particular crypto companies, because of its friendly attitude towards innovation and a beneficial system of taxation.
+Now crypto-related business is under much stricter regulations.
+However, insightful entrepreneurs can turn to less volatile sectors where regulations are well established and consistent and therefore more easy to get through.

 Switzerland

-Switzerland, the home for the world-famous Crypto Valley, is dedicating a lot of efforts to encourage and accelerate the adoption of blockchain-based products and services.
-One of the supportive initiatives promoting the integration of blockchain technology is the Crypto Valley Association, based in Zug.
+SwitzerlandSwitzerland, home to so-called Crypto Valley, is putting extensive effort into encouraging and accelerating the adoption of blockchain-based products and services.
+Among the supportive initiatives to encourage this integration of blockchain technology, based-in-Zug is the strong Crypto Valley Association.

 Poland

-Although Polish blockchain technology startups and companies offer solutions to a variety of sectors (real estate, advertising, gaming, betting, etc.), currently only cryptocurrency businesses are a separately regulated area, administered by the Tax Administration Chamber who keeps a register of crypto activities, titled the Register of Virtual Currencies.
-It’s mandatory to apply for the entry into the Register prior to starting crypto-related economic activities in Poland.
+PolandAlthough Polish blockchain technology startups and companies offer solutions to various industries-real estate, advertising, gaming, betting, etc.-so far only the crypto business is a separately regulated area that is managed by the Tax Administration Chamber in charge of maintaining the register of crypto activities, under the name of the Register of Virtual Currencies.
+Registration in the Register is an obligation that has to be made before starting crypto-related economic activity on the territory of Poland.

 UK

-The UK’s regulatory plans are mainly focused on the blockchain companies operating in the financial market as most of the blockchain-based products and services have been created to solve problems pertaining to banking and finance.
+United KingdomThe UK’s regulatory plans are mainly focused on the blockchain companies operating in the financial market as most of the blockchain-based products and services have been created to solve problems pertaining to banking and finance.
 A handful of them operate in healthcare, media, real estate, supply chain and retail which means new visionary entrepreneurs have plenty of untouched business areas begging for innovative solutions.

-The initiative includes the following categories:
+The initiative is divided into the following categories:

 Ireland

-Taxes in Ireland are administered by the Revenue Commissioners who hasn’t introduced any rules specific to blockchain project creators.
-Instead, such general taxes as Corporation Tax (12,5%), Capital Gains Tax (33%) and VAT (23%) are levied.
+who haven’t introduced any rules specific to blockchain project creators.
+Instead, such general taxes as Corporation Tax (12.5%), Capital Gains Tax (33%) and VAT (23%) are levied.
 Newly established blockchain businesses can enjoy a three-year exemption from the Corporation Tax if their Corporation Tax due is 40,000 EUR or less in a single tax year.

 Cyprus